khoa-yelo/BIOS270-AU25/Writeups/WriteUp3.md

 - Accessing proteins in small batches (like 1,000 at a time).

 why does this align with biological use cases?
--Bio data is often processed in groups of proteins, not all at once, making batch reading faster and memory-efficient.
+- Bio data is often processed in groups of proteins, not all at once, making batch reading faster and memory-efficient.